VerebicsPeter/GrechaSignals.js/README.md

 ![KashaHard](KashaHard.gif)

-**Grecha Signals** is an experimental fork of [Grecha.js](https://github.com/tsoding/grecha.js) by Alexey Kutepov.
+**Grecha Signals** is an experimental fork of [Grecha.js](https://github.com/tsoding/grecha.js).
 It explores signal-based reactivity where state updates directly mutate the DOM.
 It allows basic reactivity without a virtual DOM, JSX, or any build steps.
 Sadly the library could not be kept to 69 LoC :).

 ## Quick Start